Advanced Search

 70

 There are two Generating Units and a demand unit.
-We calculate the Relevant Capacity of each BM Unit and sum these values.
+We calculate the Relevant Capacity of each Primary BM Unit and sum these values.

-In the example above, the total is 70 so all three BM Units have a P/C Status of Production even though the demand unit is consuming.
+In the example above, the total is 70 so all three Primary BM Units have a P/C Status of Production even though the demand unit is consuming.

 However, the GC value of one of the Generating Units then changes.
-The new total in the example below is -10, so the P/C Status of all three BM Units (including the remaining Generating Unit) changes to Consumption.
+The new total in the example below is -10, so the P/C Status of all three Primary BM Units (including the remaining Generating Unit) changes to Consumption.

-BM Unit
+Primary BM Unit

 GC (MW)